Academic Domain: Critical Thinking

 - Organize, classify, and categorize information;

-- Identify and take in account factors that might affect the accuracy and validity of their own personal beliefs and conclusions;
+- Identify and take into account factors that might affect the accuracy and validity of their own personal beliefs and conclusions;

 - Identify and describe strengths and weaknesses and constructively express informed evaluative judgments (i.e., criticism) concerning the merit of oral communications (e.g., speeches, debates), writings (e.g., news reports, editorials, research studies), performances (e.g., acting, singing) and artistic works (e.g., sculptures, paintings, symphonies).